ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 SCTP (which has very few implementations available).

-Another option potentially available is layering WebSockets over HTTP/3 [I-D.ietf-quic-http] in a manner similar to how they are currently layered over HTTP/2 [RFC8441].
+Another option potentially available is layering WebSockets over HTTP/3
+{{?I-D.ietf-quic-http}} in a manner similar to how they are currently layered over HTTP/2 {{?RFC8441}}.
 That would avoid head-of-line blocking and provide an ability to cancel a stream by closing the corresponding WebSocket object.
 However, this approach has a number of drawbacks, which all stem primarily from the fact that semantically each WebSocket is a completely independent entity: